dtk/dtk-docs-v1/_targets/aws.md

 - network_aws::vpc_subnet[vpc1-default]/subnet_id - id from existing subnet
 - network_aws::security_group[vpc1-default]/group_id - id from existing security group

-Note: Enhancement needed for this scenario so we are able to:
+Note: Enhancements are needed for this scenario so we are able to:
 1. reset default group_name to security group name that corresponds to provided group_id
 2. set subnet_cidr_block and subnet_length based on provided subnet_id
-In nutshell, state of the attributes should be always the same (populated) after converge, regardless of scenario used
+In nutshell, state of the attributes should always be the same (populated) after converge, regardless of scenario used

 ### Scenario 4: Create target when VPC specified but user specifies subnet cidr block for subnet that needs to be created